Employee burnout is real and has been on the rise for the past few years.

 Employees who feel disengaged during their workday may:

 - Stop participating in team meetings.
+Has a former top contributor become silent during weekly meetings?

 - Avoid taking on new projects.
+Has a team member stopped volunteering for new challenges?

 A general lack of enthusiasm for their work shows that employees are disengaged due to burnout.

-2. Reduced productivity and performance
+2. You see declining productivity or performance

-But decreased productivity isn’t the only side effect of burnout, as the quality of the work also takes a hit.
+But decreased productivity isn’t the only side effect of burnout, as the quality of their work also takes a hit.
 If you find an employee producing low-quality work at a slower rate than usual, this may be a warning sign of workplace burnout.

 Unfortunately, job burnout is a more severe condition that can’t simply go away with a day off.